Top 10 Best Guitars of All Time: Coolest Guitars Ever

 Metal Pick: Wylde Audio Viking Flying V

 My answer for the best electric guitar for metal is going to come from Zakk Wylde’s line of guitars from Schecter.
-I’m talking about the Wylde Audio stable of guitars.
+I’m talking about the Wylde Audio stable of guitars, an obvious for me among the best guitars of all time.
 Each one is built exactly to his standards and they look awesome.

 I’d have to say they look like Gibson’s viking cousins if guitars were related in that manner.
 And the most metal of all he’s offering is the Viking Flying V. For me, that's as metal as it gets!